US STOCKS-Wall St at record highs as tech stocks bounce back

 By Tanya Agrawal

-June 19 U.S. stocks were higher in early afternoon trading on Monday, with the S&P 500 and the Dow Jones Industrial Average hitting record highs as technology stocks rebounded after recent losses.
+June 19 (Reuters) - U.S. stocks were higher in early afternoon trading on Monday, with the S&P 500 and the Dow Jones Industrial Average hitting record highs as technology stocks rebounded after recent losses.

 The S&P technology sector is coming off its second straight weekly decline, triggered by fears of stretched valuations and investors moving money to other sectors.
 Tech stocks have led the S&P 500's 9.4 percent rally this year.